 Let’s forget about the question what’s contemporary Dutch fashion for now.
 Who knows, others or — why not? — I myself will explore it in the near future.
 This book makes a good start, though much more is needed, including the stuff of this four-part guide.

-Let’s ask the more tangible, flesh and blood question: Where is Dutch fashion happening today?
-The obvious answer — in the Netherlands, that small, wealthy, stubborn, troublesome, odd and (according to the statisticians) happy country in Western Europe — is too obvious to count as an answer.
 It’s true, of course, that Dutch fashion is spread across 33.500 square meters of flat landscape in the Netherlands, and a few hundred more in its Caribbean parts (Aruba, Curaçao, Sint Maarten as well as the “public bodies” Bonaire, Sint Eustatius and Saba).
 But it’s in many more places too, far outside, deeply hidden within, and at the fringes of the borders of the Kingdom of the Netherlands.
 It’s in the African heritage that fuels Daily Paper’s streetwear designs.
 It’s in the “Caribbean couture” spirit of Rushemy Botter and Lisi Herrebrugh, the design duo behind Botter who have just been appointed creative directors of G-Star, the Dutch denim pioneer.
 It’s in Duran Lantink’s cut-and-paste, upcycling aesthetic, soon to be applied at Louis Vuitton’s Paris ateliers.
 It’s in Camiel Fortgens’ perfect imperfections about to take over that same fashion capital, having micro-shaped street style across Asia and the US for about ten years now.
 It’s in Ilanga, Fiasco Studio, Voddenmannen, Martan and Hul le Kes defashioning fashion, step by step, bit by bit.

 Dutch fashion is everywhere and nowhere.
 It’s less present in the Netherlands than anywhere else in the world.
 It barely recognizes itself, yet it also prides itself.
 At times, it’s self-doubting, and at other times it’s self-congratulatory, without knowing which is which, without seeing that the latter is often an expression of the former.
 It’s been around for decades, but it’s only just waking up.
 Let this be Dutch fashion’s motto: when you wake up, wake up!